Learn more about,

 Welcome to Pathway to Independence!
 I’m thrilled to share my journey and passion with you.

-With heartfelt enthusiasm,
+With sincere enthusiasm,

 Sydni Rapson